Smileynator/blender-mdb-addon/README.md

 - Importing of any .canm Animations on top of a model (EDF5 only)
 - Exporting of any .canm Animations from a model (EDF5 only)
 - Bone support
-- Material variable support (Not material editing!)
+- Editable MDB material parameters with lossless material-data preservation
 - Mesh editing support
 - Weight painting support
 - UV Mapping support